 The garden is open year-round with free admission.

 The GSC also protects native wildlife by providing habitats for species in need, such as Eastern Bluebirds, Honey Bees, Monarch Butterflies, and Box Turtles.
-All activity from these projects is documented and shared with global conservation organizations to better preserve our backyard wildlife.
+All activities from these projects are documented and shared with global conservation organizations to better preserve our backyard wildlife.